hroger1030/SpatialTrees/README.md

 # Spatial Trees

-This library is designed to allow you to very quickly generate and search a quattree, a 2d spatial index.
-The quadtree is optimized to allow fast inserts and updates of objects, making it ideal for real time game and physics applications.
+This library is designed to allow you to very quickly generate and search a quadtree, a 2d spatial index.
+The quadtree is optimized to allow fast inserts and updates of objects, making it ideal for real-time game and physics applications.
 The project includes a reference to another library I wrote to support basic geometric operations, available on this github account under the name of 'geometry'.
+If you clone that repository next to this one onyour local machine, the solution will work without needing any changes.

 ## Init a spatial index